C0rine/Ghost/doc/designdoc.md

 ##### Description

 One of two users starts a new game.
 Both users provide their name and choose an avatar.
 A dictionary to use within the game is chosen.
 Players form a word by alternating turns saying a letter, which is added on to the end of a word fragment.
 One of the users loses if they form a complete word longer than 3 letters or create a word fragment that cannot become a word by adding more letters.
 The winning user is displayed on the screen.
 Points for both users get calculated.
-Users are displaying within a highscore.
+Users are displayed within a highscore.
 Users get the option to play another game.

 ##### Triggers
 -	A player starts a new game